sometimesstudy/two-stage-robust-optimization/README.md

 for more details

-Constrains of the Sub Problem have been transformed into Matrix formulations, but the constrains of the Main Problem haven't, so the code may look a little redundancy.
-I am now trying to transform all the constrains into Matrix formulations
+All the constrains were transformed into Matrix formulations